Eyes Open Tour: North American Tour (Leg II)

 After spending the summer playing at various rock festivals, Snow Patrol headlined another North American Tour.
 Hot Hot Heat acted as the support on all dates of the tour.
 The tour saw the band visit various venues in US and Canada.
 The tour also included a lone date in Mexico City, which was the earlier show on the previous North American Tour that had to be cancelled.

 In between the tour, the band also played at the Lollapalooza Festival.
-It was later announced that the band had been forced to cancel the last two shows.
-A refund was offered to fans who had bought tickets.
+It was later announced that the band was forced to cancel the last two shows.
+A refund was offered to the fans who bought tickets.
 The tour began in mid-July and continued till early August.